Published by Samlaget, 2021

 “Good enough to be one of the year’s best children’s books.” – Periskop.no

 24 pages.
 Format 21,5 × 30 cm.
-Translation rights have been sold to Denmark and Sweden.
+Translation rights are sold to China, Denmark, Lithuania and Sweden.

 Marianne Gretteberg Engedal (b.
 1986) is an illustrator, trained at Bergen’s art academy, Kunsthøgskulen.
 She also works as a chef.
 Engedal has illustrated several books for children and young people.